 Greg Oberbeck has been using the Solution Focused approach for over seven years now, working with families as part of an ‘edge of care’ team within Essex County Council.
 In addition to working with families, Greg helps to develop practice through regular workshops, SF supervision as well as SF trainings.
 He has also wanted to continue to do more with the approach, and so over the past few years has been working with the Young Women’s Trust, providing SF telephone coaching and also has an online-based private practice.
 Like Ben, Greg has also been trained in Solution Focused Practice with BRIEF in London and is also received accreditation with the UKASFP.

 In January 2019 Ben, Greg and Biba have formed a new organisation in the UK called SF Possibilities, at which they are designing and delivering face-to-face and online training courses in Solution Focused practice in the UK and beyond with the mission of keeping the practice succinct, minimalistic and straightforward.
 Some of their work you will be able to experience in this two-day Masterclass, which will be geared specifically towards teachers, psychologists, learning support staff, mentors, youth workers, social workers and any other professionals working with children, young people or whole families.
 The course will be in English, with occasional Slovenian translation upon demand.

 In the February 2-day Masterclass, you will learn all the essential skills of Solution Focused tools and techniques and will be able to start putting them into practice as soon as you return to work.
+Full course content can be accessed here.
 To book your place, please visit https://forms.gle/QfCvkzCVkVJusJsm8.
 The cost for the whole Masterclass is 320 eur.
-For all the queries, contact Biba at firstname.lastname@example.org.
+One day bookings are also possible (170 eur).
+For all the queries, contact Biba at email@example.com.
 We are very much looking forward to seeing you in February!

 Ben, Biba & Greg